Euphorbia myrsinites L.

 Euphorbia myrsinites subsp. myrsinites, Endoisila myrsinites, Euphorbion myrsinitum, Galarhoeus myrsinites, Murtekias myrsinites, Tithymalus myrsinites

-Euphorbia myrsinites is an attractive, low growing, succulent, evergreen perennial.
-It has sprawling stems growing up to 16 inches (40 cm) long.
-The leaves are spirally arranged, fleshy, pale glaucous bluish-green and up to 1 inch (2.5 cm) long.
+Euphorbia myrsinites is an attractive, low-growing succulent perennial with sprawling stems that grow up to 16 inches (40 cm) long.
+The leaves are spirally arranged, fleshy, bluish-green, and up to 1 inch (2.5 cm) long.
 The flowers and their subtending bracts are initially greenish-yellow but deepen to a red hue by summer.

 USDA hardiness zones 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).